 Last name: Fhaumnuaypol

-And yes, my Chinese last name is Chen.
+My family’s Chinese last name is Chen.
 This is very common in Thai-Chinese community.
 Sometimes they also contain their Chinese family name in their new Thai name.
 Like a person whose Chinese family name is Tung can create a Thai last name like Tungwatee.
 Or for those who are less creative, they just go with Sae-Tung.
 Sae (แซ่) means Chinese name.
 Sae-Tung means Chinese name Tung.
 Surassa Sae-Tung would translate into Surassa who has a Chinese name of Tung.

 Thai names, there are difficult to understand and so prone to bullies.
 But isn’t it fascinating to know about this and learning about the culture of Thai people in the process?
 They take a great emphasis in superstition showing just how much we are in touch with religion and fate.